Mental health problems in children and young people

 Your GP is there to listen to you and provide professional guidance, based on sound medical experience.
 An open conversation with your GP will allow them to understand your child’s individual needs and suggest the most appropriate course of action or support for your child.
 This may potentially include a referral to mental health specialists.

 The first step is the hardest but it’s also the most important one for you to take: make an appointment for your child with your GP and explain your concerns.
 You may also find it helpful to make a second appointment with the same GP, for yourself, to discuss the “ripple effects” and impact of your child’s difficulties on the rest of your family.
+If your child is over 18, you will need to encourage them to make an appointment for themself.

 Help at school